Monsieur Hemlock Marreau and his associates

 titled Marreau and the Trilobite of

-will be performed at The Court Theatre, Pendley, Tring.
+was performed at The Court Theatre, Pendley, Tring.

 from Wednesday 30th April to Saturday 3rd May 2014

 (First performance dates are in brackets) Click on any of the names (of the first ten) to read the script as a pdf file

 Other plays by Rob Farrow Click on either of the names to read the script as a pdf file